max-kov/pool/README.md

 pip install pytest
 ```

-To run the tests write `pytest` in the game folder.
+To run the tests write `PYTHONPATH=./pool py.test` in the game folder.
 Pytest will recursively search for test files (which are initially located in tests folder).
 You can also check test coverage by installing `pip install pytest-coverage` and executing
 `pytest --cov=.` in the pool folder.
 That will analyse which files and which lines of code are being tested by the tests.
 `.coveragerc` will prevent the module from analysing test files as well.